 - Demystify the complex budgeting concepts of Life Cycle Costing and Total Cost of Ownership.

-- Explain how to develop a proposal in terms that will resonate with vital financial decision-makers.
+- Explain how to develop a proposal that will resonate with financial decision-makers.

 Armed with a solid understanding of these financial concepts, you can strategically plan for long-term capital projects and be empowered to confidently request funding for the capital projects you want to complete.